lightspeedwp/lsx-banners/README.txt

 We offer premium support for this plugin.
 Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).

 = Works with the LSX Theme =
-LSX Banners is an [LSX Theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) powered plugin.
+LSX Banners is an [LSX Theme](https://lsx.lsdev.biz/) powered plugin.
 It integrates seamlessly with the core LSX functionality to provide you will powerful options for creating your online Projects.

+= Gutenberg Compatible =
+Our LSX Banners plugin has been upgraded to work seamlessly with the new WordPress Gutenberg editor.

-= It's Free, and always ill be =
+= It's Free, and always will be =
 We’re firm believers in open source – that’s why we’re releasing the LSX Banners plugin for free, forever.

 = Support =
 We offer premium support for this plugin.
-Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).
+Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/services/support/).

+Looking for an example of the LSX Banner Extension in action?
+Check out our [LSX Banner demo](https://lsx.lsdev.biz/extensions/banners/) for more information on available features.

 = Actively Developed =
 The LSX Banners plugin is actively developed with new features and exciting enhancements all the time.
 Keep track on the LSX Banners GitHub repository.
 Report any bugs via github issues.

 == Installation ==
-1. Log in to your WordPress website (www.yourwebsiteurl.com/wp-admin).
+1. Log in to your WordPress website (www.yourwebsiteurl.com/wp-admin/).
 2. Navigate to “Plugins”, and select “Add New”.
 3. Upload the .zip file you downloaded and click install now.
 4. When the installation is complete, Activate your plugin.